Written by: DreamMeaning Editorial Team

 Frequently asked questions

-Is dreaming about landscapes a bad sign?
+Is dreaming about landscape a bad sign?

 Dreams often appear during change